Forecasting is one of the core features of Inventory Planner. Forecasted sales drive your recommendations for Replenishment.

 The Forecasting Method can be adjusted by Variant on the Replenishment page by clicking the "i" icon under the 'Details' column, clicking the 'Forecast Settings' tab, and enabling 'Use Custom Forecasting Settings'.
 Alternately, forecast settings can be updated by selecting variants using the checkboxes on the left of the Replenishment screen, then clicking on Bulk Actions > Set Forecast Settings.

-Adjust forecast using out-of-stock information can also be set by Variant by clicking the "i" icon under the 'Details' column, clicking the 'Forecast Settings' tab, and enabling 'adjust forecast using stockouts'.
+Enable this setting to adjust the forecast using past out-of-stock information.
+This can be set in Account > Settings > Forecast, or customized by Variant by clicking the "i" icon under the 'Details' column, clicking the 'Forecast Settings' tab, and enabling 'Use Stockouts History'.

 Past Stockouts can be adjusted manually under the 'Edit Forecast' tab, or under Details > Edit Forecast.
 Adjustments can also be imported through a CSV.
 More information on adjusting stockouts can be found here.